Ray Hyperparameter Tuning

 def train_fn(step, width, height): time.sleep(5) return (0.1 + width * step / 100) ** (-1) + height * 0.1 class Trainable(tune.Trainable): def setup(self, config: Dict[str, Any]): self.step_num = 0 self.reset_config(config) def reset_config(self, new_config: Dict[str, Any]): self._config = new_config return True def step(self): score = train_fn(self.step_num, **self._config) self.step_num += 1 return {"score": score} def cleanup(self): super().cleanup() def load_checkpoint(self, checkpoint_dir: str): return None def save_checkpoint(self, checkpoint_dir: str): return None def find_minimum(num_concurrent_trials=None, num_samples=1, metric_name="score"): search_space = { "width": tune.uniform(0, 20), "height": tune.uniform(-100, 100), } tuner = tune.Tuner( Trainable, tune_config=tune.TuneConfig( metric=metric_name, mode="max", max_concurrent_trials=num_concurrent_trials, num_samples=num_samples, reuse_actors=True, ), param_space=search_space, ) tuner.fit() return tuner.get_results().get_best_result()

-We will now launch the compute using Runhouse, set up the Ray Cluster, and run the hyperparameter optimization on the remote compute.
+We will now dispatch the program, set up Ray, and run the hyperparameter optimization on the remote compute.